 Director of Product Management is a cross-functional leadership role which involves overseeing the work of Senior PMs and the teams they lead.
 They identify potential areas for growth of a product within its market.

-They also handle how Product Management is done within their organization, from leading roadmaps to setting the communication infrastructure used by product teams.
+They also handle how PM is done within their organization, from leading roadmaps to setting the communication infrastructure used by product teams.

 They’ll also have more control over the recruitment process, and may be asked to supply feedback on the Product Managers they oversee and recommend people for promotions.